Monitor Test

 Go full screen and step through each pattern.
 On solid colors look for patches that differ; on black, check the edges for backlight bleed; on the grid, check geometry at the corners.

-Run through the full-screen test patterns above to check your monitor’s color, uniformity, and backlight before you trust it, or before the return window closes.
+Run the full-screen patterns above to check your monitor’s color, uniformity, and backlight before you trust a new panel, or before its return window closes.

 How to use

 2. Step through the patterns.
-Use the arrow keys or click to move through solid colors, the gradient, and the grid.
+Press the arrow keys or click to move through the solid colors, the gradient, and the grid.

 3. Inspect each one.
-On solid colors look for patches that differ, on black check the corners for bleed, on the grid check geometry.
+On solid colors hunt for any patch that doesn't match the rest.
+On black check the corners for bleed.
+On the grid check that the lines stay straight.

 Why test this

-A monitor can look fine on a desktop and still hide problems that only a controlled full-field pattern reveals.
-Solid colors expose uniformity issues like patches that read warmer, cooler, or dimmer than the rest of the panel.
-A pure black field is the only reliable way to judge backlight bleed and IPS glow around the edges, the kind of flaw you want to catch within the return window of a new display.
-A smooth gradient surfaces banding from a weaker panel or heavy color settings, and a grid pattern checks geometry and sharpness into the corners.
-Run these before you commit to a monitor, after unboxing, or when something simply looks off.
-The result tells you whether the issue is the hardware, a cable, or a setting, and it is the fastest way to separate a real defect from your own eyes playing tricks.
+A monitor can look perfect on the desktop and still hide faults that only a clean full-field pattern brings out.
+Solid colors expose uniformity problems: patches that read warmer, cooler, or dimmer than the rest of the panel.
+A pure black field is the one reliable way to judge backlight bleed, the bright leaks at the edges that can justify a return, and to tell it apart from IPS glow, the soft corner haze that shifts with your viewing angle and is normal.
+A smooth gradient surfaces banding from a weaker panel or heavy color settings, and a grid checks geometry and sharpness into the corners.
+Run these before the return window closes, and any time the picture looks off.
+The patterns tell you whether the fault is the hardware, the cable, or a setting, which is the fastest way to separate a real defect from your eyes playing tricks.

 What the results mean

-There is no score here.
-You are the instrument, so what matters is what you see.
-On each solid color the screen should be even from corner to corner.
-A tint or a darker zone in one area points to uniformity drift, which is common but should stay subtle.
-On the black field, dim the room lights and look at the edges.
-Faint glow on IPS is normal, but distinct bright clouds or bars are backlight bleed and a fair reason to exchange a new panel.
-The gradient should fade smoothly.
-Clear steps or stripes mean banding.
+There's no score here.
+You're the instrument, so what matters is what you see.
+On each solid color the screen should look even from corner to corner.
+A tint or a darker patch in one area is uniformity drift, common on large panels but it should stay subtle.
+On the black field, dim the room and study the edges.
+A faint glow on IPS that fades as you move your head is normal.
+Distinct bright clouds or bars that stay put are backlight bleed and a fair reason to exchange a new panel.
+The gradient should fade in one smooth sweep.
+Visible steps or stripes mean banding.
 The grid should stay perfectly straight with crisp lines all the way into the corners.
-Step through every pattern in full screen, ideally in a dim room, and trust repeated observation over a single glance.
-Defects are easiest to confirm when you move between black and white a few times.
+Step through every pattern in full screen, ideally in a dim room, and trust what you see twice over a single glance.
+Flipping between the black and white fields a few times makes most defects easier to confirm.

 FAQ